Janvanoorschot/Orson/python/docs/source/index.rst

-.. orson documentation master file, created by sphinx-quickstart on Tue Jan  3 19:29:34 2023.
+..
+Orson documentation master file, created by sphinx-quickstart on Wed Jan  4 11:09:14 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to orson's documentation!
+Welcome to Orson's documentation!
 =================================

 .. toctree::